stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 One way of providing such extensibility would be to continue the established Keylime practice of permitting integrations through an HTTP interface, e.g., webhook URIs which are called at various points in the registration and verification lifecycle.
 This approach has a number of advantages:

-- Allows integration with external systems which could be running in separate containers, VMs, or even datacentres, with communication potentially taking place across NAT or firewall boundaries.
+- Allows integration with external systems which could be running in separate containers, VMs, or even data centres, with communication potentially taking place across NAT or firewall boundaries.
 - Integration with processes on the same host are also possible, with HTTP communication taking place over a loopback interface.
 - The external system can be written in any language, run on any OS and hardware, and be implemented using any library available to the developer (whereas Keylime components can only be implemented using those Python libraries packaged by the supported Linux distros).
 - REST-based extension points are easy and quick to implement.